Live From EuropeSaturday, July 4

 How Digital Payments Are Changing Leisure Spending in the Baltics - The Baltic Times In Riga, Tallinn or Vilnius, a free afternoon can turn into six small phone payments before anyone notices.
 Transport, coffee, tickets, a stream......

-baltic times · about 1 hour ago
+baltic times · 12 days ago

 Live From Europe